edubf22/nba-games/README.md

 # Goals
  1. Build a machine learning model capable of predicting the outcome of NBA matches.

+# Navigating this Repo
+── `data/`: contains all raw data

+── `notebooks/`: notebooks containing data preparation, EDA and modelling steps

+── `saves/`: all processed data, visualizations and metrics that was generated from raw data

+── `saves/eval/`: .csv files containing mean accuracy scores and standard deviation

+── `saves/images/`: all visualizations used in this report

+── `saves/processed/`: processed data saved in .csv format

 # Introduction and Motivation
 The NBA is the main basketball league around the world.
 The league consists of 30 teams divided into two conferences, and a team plays every other team at least twice.
 Overall, each team plays a total of 82 games over the course of the regular season.